-Competitions can be scheduled anytime from the beginning of the year through early May.
+Competitions can be scheduled anytime from the beginning of the year through May.
 Competitions can be held on a weekend or weekday -- whichever works best for your organization and potential participants.
 Local hosts typically have the most participation when the competition is held along with a large-scale event, such as Opening Day or Picture Day.

 Who can participate in the competition and what are the age groups?

 The competition is open to all boys and girls age 14 and under.
 Boys and girls compete together in one of two age groups (12U or 14U).
 A participant's age is determined as of July 17, 2020.

 My team/league already has a Home Run Contest; can I use our current contest and results for Jr. Home Run Derby?

 Yes.
 Each local host can determine the most appropriate competition format for their Local Competition.
 If you already have a contest in place, you can use it as your Jr. Home Run Derby Competition and the Champion in each age group is eligible to advance.
 Be sure to utilize the Jr. Home Run Derby age groups when submitting the results for advancement to the Regional Competition.